KiandaBPM/docs/content/docs/platform/controls/layout/field-group.md

 - **Title** - The Title of the field, in this case 'Field group 1'.

-- **Show title** - If this is selected, the Field group will be shown in the form.
+- **Show title** - If this is selected, the Field group title will be shown in the form.
 In this case, the 'Show title' checkbox has *not* been selected, so it won't be shown in the form.

 - **Required** - If this is selected, the field will be mandatory for form users to complete.